What Is CCTV Monitoring

 10. Enhanced Fire Safety:

-– Fire sprinklers complement other fire safety measures, such as smoke alarms and fire extinguishers.
-Together, these systems create a comprehensive fire protection strategy.
+Fire sprinklers complement other fire safety measures, such as smoke alarms and fire extinguishers.
+Together, they create a comprehensive fire protection strategy.

 11. Environmental Impact:

-– The use of fire sprinklers can have environmental benefits by helping to prevent the release of hazardous substances and pollutants that may result from uncontrolled fires.
+– Fire sprinklers can have environmental benefits by helping to prevent the release of hazardous substances and pollutants that may result from uncontrolled fires.

 12. Reduced Fire Department Response Time: